prometheus/docs/content/governance.md

 New members may be proposed by any existing member by email to [prometheus-team][team].
 It is highly desirable to reach consensus about acceptance of a new member.
 However, the proposal is ultimately voted on by a formal [supermajority vote](#supermajority-vote).

 If the new member proposal is accepted, the proposed team member should be contacted privately via email to confirm or deny their acceptance of team membership.
-This email should also be CC'd to [prometheus-team][team] for record keeping purposes.
+This email will also be CC'd to [prometheus-team][team] for record keeping purposes.

 If they choose to accept, the following steps are taken: